 • Firmness: 6/10.

-Our team loved the Saata Classic mattress because it’s made with high-quality materials.
-During testing, its tufted pillow top, made with organic cotton, made our tester team feel like we were resting at a five-star hotel.
-The Plush Soft model cushioned our hips and shoulders—an important consideration for side sleepers—and helped alleviate joint pain.
-We also liked the strong coil system—it helped support our spines and keep them in the proper alignment.
-The coils also help distribute body weight evenly, which helps eliminate pressure point pain.
+Our team loves the Saatva Classic mattress because it’s made with high-quality materials.
+Its tufted pillow top, made with organic cotton, makes our tester team feel like we’re resting at a five-star hotel.
+The plush soft model cushions our hips and shoulders (an important consideration for side sleepers) and helps alleviate joint pain.
+We also like the strong coil system—it helps support our spines and keep them in the proper alignment.
+The coils also help distribute body weight evenly, eliminating pressure point pain.

 “The Saatva Classic mattress is a great match for side sleepers, thanks to its pressure-relieving pillow top.
 If you like responsive mattresses, this is a great option.”

-The Saatva Classic mattress has a classic innerspring mattress feel, making it quite bouncy.
-We didn’t sink into the comfort layer, so moving around on top of this bed was easy.
-That said, it doesn’t isolate motion as well as other beds on the market.
-In our seismograph tests While seismographs are instruments used to test the motion of the ground during an earthquake, we use a similar tool to measure movement across mattresses. , we saw quite a bit of motion after dropping a steel ball on the mattress surface.
-If you share a bed with a partner, you may want to consider the DreamCloud mattress instead.
+The Saatva Classic mattress has a classic innerspring feel, making it quite bouncy.
+We don’t sink into the comfort layer, so moving around on this bed is easy.
+That said, it doesn’t isolate motion The containment of movement on one area of a mattress so it doesn’t impact other areas. as well as other beds on the market.
+In our seismograph tests While seismometers are instruments used to test the motion of the ground during an earthquake, we use a similar tool to measure movement across mattresses. , we see quite a bit of motion after dropping a steel ball on the mattress surface.
+If you share a bed with a partner, you may want to consider The WinkBed or Leesa Sapira Chill Hybrid mattresses instead.

 Our tester pressing down on the Saatva Classic mattress to test firmness